ldematte/HostedPumpkin/README.md

 #### Performances

 Reusing and sharing processes and threads has a big advantage in terms of startup speed, resource usage and scalability.
-The price is that you lose the nice OS-provided isolation (but the CLR, AppDomains and our own checks should suffice) and OS-provided cleanup.
+The price is that you lose the nice OS-provided isolation (but the CLR, AppDomains and our own checks should suffice), as well as OS-provided cleanup.

-We keep a pool of AppDomains, running each snippet inside one of the available ones, so we even amortize the cost of AppDomain creation, not only the cost of Process or Thread creation.
+We keep a pool of AppDomains, and we run each snippet inside one of the available AppDomains, so we even amortize the cost of AppDomain creation, not only the cost of Process or Thread creation.

 #### Safety